ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_09-iot-hub-integration-with-azure-event-grid.md

     Starting out with one of the commonly used triggers is a convenient way to get started on your Logic App.

 1. Notice that the visual designer opens with the **When a HTTP request is received** trigger selected.
+Click the trigger to open the details.

 1. On the **When a HTTP request is received** trigger, under the **Request Body JSON Schema** textbox, click the **Use sample payload to generate schema** link.